Slideshow image

 What do you hear and see as you read these transition statements?

-Envision the power of a cascade of water.
+Envision a mighty cascade of water.

 It pours into a valley, pushing against every point of resistance.
-It builds up and overwhelms the barriers, pouring into the next valley, and the next, and so forth.
+It builds up and overwhelms the barriers, pouring into the next valley and the next, and so forth.

 Temple (3:1-4:4)

-Unfortunately, it had become an ornate building that had degenerated into a façade of religious compliance with Old Testament ritual.
+The Temple in Jerusalem had represented the presence of God among Israel.
+Unfortunately, it had become an ornate building that degenerated into a façade of religious compliance with Old Testament rituals.
 It had outlived its purpose.

-Peter said to the crippled man, “Silver or gold I do not have, but what I have I give you.
-In the name of Jesus Christ of Nazareth, walk.”
+Silver or gold I do not have, but what I have I give you.
+In the name of Jesus Christ of Nazareth, walk.

-The priests had a Temple tantrum: they “were greatly disturbed because the apostles were teaching the people and proclaiming in Jesus the resurrection of the dead.
+were greatly disturbed because the apostles were teaching the people and proclaiming in Jesus the resurrection of the dead.
 They seized Peter and John … and put them in jail until the next day.
-But many who heard the message believed, and the number of men grew to about 5,000.”
+But many who heard the message believed, and the number of men grew to about 5,000.

 Tumult (4:5-5:40)